 Black Swan movie review: Natalie Portman rises to the challenge in Darren Aronofsky’s best & most mature effort to date

-In Requiem for a Dream, he takes a stylized and brutal eye to the world of drug addiction.
+In Requiem for a Dream, Aronofsky takes a stylized, brutal eye to the world of drug addiction.
 In The Wrestler, he gives us a human tragedy set in the world of professional wrestling.
 In Black Swan, he chronicles an individual’s psychological downward spiral in the world of professional ballet.

-Arguably Aronofsky’s best effort, Black Swan is undoubtedly his most mature to date.
+Arguably the filmmaker’s best effort, Black Swan is undoubtedly his most mature to date.

 Nina the ballerina

-Mark Heyman, Andres Heinz, and John McLaughlin’s screenplay tells the story of Nina Sayers (Natalie Portman), a dancer in a major New York City ballet company.
+Mark Heyman, Andres Heinz, and John McLaughlin’s Black Swan screenplay tells the story of Nina Sayers (Natalie Portman), a dancer in a major New York City ballet company.